Tuck · Comparisons · Tuck vs Baby Monitor TEDDY

 We can't tell from the outside why Apirox prices this way.
 The most likely explanation is App Store / Play Store economics: Apple's commission structure plus iOS users' higher willingness to pay for utilities, versus Google Play's freemium-leaning audience.
 Whatever the reason, the practical effect is that an Android household installing TEDDY pays nothing forever, while an iOS household pays $5.99/year minimum.

-Tuck has the same price across iOS regardless of which iPhone is the parent or nursery: free tier with continuous monitoring, $7.99/month or $79/year for Pro.
+Tuck is one plan across iOS regardless of which iPhone is the parent or nursery: $14.99/month or $99.99/year, with a 14-day free trial.
 Tuck is iOS-only at launch — there is no Android version, free or paid.

 Platform reach — TEDDY's actual breadth